rsr5/appdaemon/docs/INTERNALS.rst

 Contexts
 ~~~~~~~~

-The various context managers that get entered as AppDaemon is started include the logic for following steps.
+The various context managers that get entered as AppDaemon starts include the logic for following steps.
 Some of these
-are entered as part of the ``ADMain`` context, and some are entered in the :py:class:`~appdaemon.__main__.ADMain.run`
+are entered as part of the :py:class:`~appdaemon.__main__.ADMain` context, and some are entered in the
-method.
-All of them are exited in reverse order as the :py:class:`~contextlib.ExitStack` is closed, which happens when
+:py:class:`~appdaemon.__main__.ADMain.run` method.
+All of them are exited in reverse order as the
-``ADMain`` context is exited.
+:py:class:`~contextlib.ExitStack` is closed, which happens when the :py:class:`~appdaemon.__main__.ADMain` context
+exits.

    * Backstop logic to catch any exceptions and log them more prettily.
    * Creates a PID file for the duration of the context, if necessary/applicapable.